 Geocaching is an outdoor game using hand-held global positioning systems (GPS) devices.
 It's effectively an inexpensive, interactive, high-tech treasure hunt that's a great way to learn geography.
 Participants use location coordinates to find caches.
 Some caches are easy to find; others are more difficult.
 The biggest reward is the thrill of the search and the discovery of a place where you have never been.
-Geocaching should have minimal impact to the environment and conscientious land use ethics should be followed.
+Geocaching should have minimal impact to the environment and conscientious land-use ethics should be followed.

-There are three hiking trails located at the North Entrance of the park.
+There are three hiking trails located at the north entrance of the park.
 Trail maps are available at the Ranger Station or information booth.

-- Trestle Point Trail: This shaded path winds along the crystal clear waters of the Ichetucknee River.
+- Trestle Point Trail: This shaded path winds along the crystal-clear waters of the Ichetucknee River.
 The self-guided trail will take you back in time to the early 1900s, when phosphate ore was mined in the area.
 Walking time is approximately 30 minutes.

 Scuba diving is allowed at Blue Hole Spring.
 Divers must be cavern or cave certified.
 Scuba diving is not permitted in the river or other springs.
 There is a half-mile trail to Blue Hole Spring; many divers bring a cart or wheelbarrow to transport gear.
 Dives must be finished one hour prior to sundown.

-- Swimming/snorkeling is available every day of the year from 8 a.m. until sundown at the North Entrance.
+- Swimming/snorkeling is available every day of the year from 8 a.m. until sundown at the north entrance.
 Here, you may swim at either Ichetucknee Spring (head spring) or Blue Hole Spring.
 Ichetucknee Spring provides for excellent swimming; however, Blue Hole Spring should be used by experienced swimmers only, due to the depth and strong current.

-- Swim at your own risk, no lifeguard on duty.
+- Swim at your own risk; no lifeguard on duty.

-- Begins the day after Labor Day until the Friday before Memorial Day; tubing is ONLY available through the South Entrance off US 27.
+- Begins the day after Labor Day until the Friday before Memorial Day; tubing is available only through the South Entrance off U.S. 27.

-- The shallow and sensitive north section of the river is given the opportunity to regrow and recover from the heavy traffic of the summer.
+- The shallow and sensitive north section of the river is being given the opportunity to regrow and recover from the heavy traffic of the summer.
 To tube from Mid-point or Dampier's Landing, park in the South Entrance parking area.

-- Dampier's Landing: Follow the trail behind the Concession building straight to the river (~0.25 mile).
-You will float for 45 minutes to an hour to the Last Take-Out.
-Please use the tram service or hiking trail (~0.55 mile) to get to the South Entrance Parking Lot.
+- Dampier's Landing: Follow the trail behind the Concession building straight to the river (0.25 mile).
+You will float for 45 minutes to an hour to the last take-out.
+Please use the tram service or hiking trail (0.55 mile) to get to the south entrance parking lot.
 Tram service wristbands are $5.50 + tax per person.

 - From the Saturday of Memorial Day to Labor Day, tubing is allowed from the North Canoe Launch.
 There is a daily limit of 750 tubers launching from the North Canoe Launch.
 Visitors bringing their own tubes or renting from an outside tube vendor must go through the north ranger station to launch from the north end.
 Visitors renting tubes within the park should go through the south ranger station and visit the general store for tube rentals and tram/shuttle services.
 If limit is not reached, the North Launch closes at 2 p.m.

-- Visitors who would like to use the Concession's shuttle and tram service during the Summer Season will need to buy wristbands for $5.50 plus tax per person for tram service and $7.50 plus tax per person for tram/shuttle combo wristbands at the Concession building in the South Parking Lot.
-The wristband is good for all day on the trams to Midpoint Launch and from South Take Out at the south end of the park.
-The combo wristband includes shuttle bus back to the North End from the South End for drivers dropping off their cars and going tubing.
+- Visitors who would like to use the concession's shuttle and tram service during the summer season will need to buy wristbands for $5.50 plus tax per person for tram service and $7.50 plus tax per person for tram/shuttle combo wristbands at the concession building in the south parking lot.
+The wristband is good for all day on the trams to midpoint launch and from south take-out at the south end of the park.
+The combo wristband includes shuttle bus back to the north end from the south end for drivers dropping off their cars and going tubing.

-- The Park's Concessionaire, Paddling Adventures, offers additional rentals and services.
+- The park's concessionaire, Paddling Adventures, offers additional rentals and services.
 For pricing and more information, visit Paddling Adventures.

-The crystal clear Ichetucknee River and head spring is a spectacular location for weddings.
+The crystal-clear Ichetucknee River and head spring is a spectacular location for weddings.
 People have gathered here throughout history!
 Picnic areas equipped with tables and grills are available throughout the park.
 Pavilions that accommodate up to 50 people are located at the south end of the park.

-- Please call the Administration Office, Monday - Friday, between 8 a.m. and 4 p.m. for pricing and availability for your special day at (386) 497-4690.
+- Please call the administration office at 386-497-4690, Monday through Friday, between 8 a.m. and 4 p.m., for pricing and availability for your special day.

 - Weddings at Ichetucknee

-Canoe/kayak/SUP may launch from the North Canoe Launch or from Dampier’s Landing year-round.
+Canoe/kayak/SUP may launch from the north canoe launch or from Dampier’s Landing year-round.

-Ichetucknee Springs has a full service concession stand at the SOUTH entrance.
+Ichetucknee Springs has a full service concession stand at the south entrance.

 Well-behaved dogs are welcome at Ichetucknee Springs State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.

-Dogs are only permitted on the Trestle Point and Pine Ridge Trails located at the North End.
-Dogs are not permitted on the trails to the springs or river or in the springs or river.
+Dogs are permitted only on the Trestle Point and Pine Ridge Trails located at the north end.
+Dogs are not permitted on the trails to the springs or river, or in the springs or river.

 - See our Pet Policy.

-Visit our Education and Exhibit Center and be treated to a one-of-a-kind experience.
+Visit our education and exhibit center and be treated to a one-of-a-kind experience.
 In this encounter, dedicated to the interpretation of urban growth, water usages, and their effects on our springs and river, you will follow the actions of cave divers as they explore and investigate activities taking place deep within our recharge basin.
 Through interactive and interpretive displays, you can "go with the flow" as you trace this precious resource from source to boiling spring.
 Complete the journey, sharing in the mystery, as you enjoy a movie in our state-of-the-art theater.

-Education Center Open 10 a.m. to 2 p.m.
-Monday – Saturday.
+Education center is open 10 a.m. to 2 p.m.
+Monday through Saturday.

-Education Center Tours upon request, please email William.Register@FloridaDEP.gov to schedule a tour.
+Education center tours upon request.
+Please email William.Register@FloridaDEP.gov to schedule a tour.